 Data visualization by Avery Bleichfeld

-Sanjana Sanghani is a second-year economics and political science major.
+Madison Boudreau Popovic is a second-year political science and business administration combined major with a minor in French.
 She can be reached at [email protected]